1. Gautama Buddha was born in __________.

 Explanation: Palas patronized Nalanda, Vikramashila, and Tibetan Vajrayana Buddhism.

-86. The Tibetan form of Buddhism was influenced by:
+86. The Tibetan form of Buddhism was influenced by__________.

 A) Theravada